 Travel to High-Risk Destinations

 While Lafayette College encourages all students, faculty, and staff to engage in off-campus activities, including study abroad, internships, research, volunteer activities, and music performances or sports competitions in various countries, the College is also concerned with the safety of its constituents.
 The following policy provides guidance on how Lafayette College evaluates its sponsored activities in high-risk destinations.
-This may include countries where the US State Department has issued a Travel Warning, as well as countries without a Travel Warning that still pose a significant threat to the health and safety of students, faculty, and staff, and to the running of the program.
+This may include countries where the US State Department has issued a level 3 or level 4 travel advisory, as well as countries without a Travel advisory that still pose a significant threat to the health and safety of students, faculty, and staff, and to the running of the program.

 Risk Assessment Committee for Off-Campus Studies

 The Risk Assessment Committee for Off-Campus Studies exists to assess the risks of any off-campus program that may, for any reason, appear to present significant concerns for the safety and well-being of the participants.

 The committee shall consist of the Dean of the Faculty, the College’s Risk Manager, the College’s Legal Counsel, the Director of International & Off-Campus Education, and a faculty member of the Off-Campus Studies Advisory Committee.
 The committee may consult with other members of the campus community with expertise pertinent to specific situations.
 Recommendations of the committee regarding a change in status of a program will be made to the Provost, who will have the sole authority for the final decision to continue or discontinue the program.

 An evaluation by the Risk Assessment Committee for Off-Campus Studies will generally be initiated by level 3 or 4 travel advisories issued by the U.S. State Department.
 Additionally, members of the campus community can petition the committee to conduct an evaluation.
 Any recommendations on changing the status of a program will be made to the Provost, who will have the sole authority for the final decision.